ooni/probe-cli/internal/httpclientx/DESIGN.md

 The code at `./internal/httpapi` performs sequential function calls.
 This design does not interact well with the `enginenetx` package and its dial tactics.
 A better strategy is to allow calls to be overlapped.
-This means that, if the `enginenetx` is busy trying tactics for a given API endpoint, we eventually try to use the subsequent (semantically-equivalent) endpoint after a given time, without waiting for the first endpoint to complete.
+This means that, if the `enginenetx` is busy trying tactics for a given API base URL, we eventually try to use the subsequent (semantically-equivalent) base URL after a given time, without waiting for the first base URL to complete.

 We allow for overlapped operations by defining these constructors: